FedericoGiachetti/Cicerone/README.md

 > Built as a proof of concept to explore how AI can make local recommendations more personal and conversational.

 ---

+## 📌 Project Status

+This is a working **MVP / proof of concept**:
+- Core loop functional (chat with weather, events, calendar).
+- Tone and accuracy still experimental.
+- Demonstrates concept and future potential, not a finished product.

+---

 ## 🚀 Features

 Cicerone suggests **context-aware recommendations** of activities and events in Milan by combining: